ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 3 picks, NFL props

-ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for Week 3 NFL picks on Friday, September 19
+ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for NFL, CFB picks on Saturday, September 20

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS